renzjared/egg-roll/README.md

 <h2>How the Game Works</h2>
 This Egg Roll game is specifically designed to be modular and easy to understand.
 It consists of six (6) Python scripts (plus an additional script for tests).
 This also makes testing easier.<br>
+Please refer to the [official documentation](https://renzjared.github.io/egg-roll/) for more information.

 <h3>Key Files</h3>